borawskiD/justToDo/README.md

 # Just ToDo

 "To do app" is one of the most popular types of first applications - an easy concept and a nice opportunity to just try out some important skills.
-Just ToDo is a web CRUD application fully written in Spring.
+Just ToDo is a web CRUD application fully written in Spring with REST API Support.

 ## Tech stack